spotDL/spotify-downloader/README.md

 You need to download FFmpeg to use this tool.
 Download and installation instructions can be found at [FFmpeg.org](https://ffmpeg.org/)

+### Installing spotDL

 - Recommended Stable Version:

   ```
   $ pip install spotdl
   ```

-- Alternatively, for the latest version (not necessarily stable):
+- Latest Version: __(NOT NECESSARILY STABLE)__

   ```
   $ pip install https://github.com/spotDL/spotify-downloader/archive/next-rel-dev.zip
   ```

-_The availability of YouTube Music in your country is important for spotDL to work since we use YouTube Music to filter out our search results.
-To check if YouTube Music is available in your country, visit [YouTube Music](https://music.youtube.com)._
+_YouTube Music must be available in your country for spotDL to work.
+This is because we use YouTube Music to filter search results.
+You can check if YouTube Music is availible in your country, by visiting [YouTube Music](https://music.youtube.com)._

-## Usage (instructions for v3)
+## Usage (Instructions for v3)

 - To download a song, run: